Arc GLOW 5K raises money, awareness

-ELBA — This year’s Friends & Family 5K is about both raising money and keeping people aware of what Arc GLOW does, leaders of the four-county organization say.
+ELBA — This year’s Friends & Family 5K was about both raising money and keeping people aware of what Arc GLOW does, leaders of the four-county organization said.

 “Our event today is in memory of Mary Anne Graney, Terri Carr Krieger and Ramon Rocha, and raises money for Arc’s disability services, and the Mary Anne Graney Memorial Scholarship,” said Sandy Konfederath, Arc coordinator of community relations.
 “The 19th annual event is also in remembrance of Tommy Graney, who passed away in April.
 He is the son, brother, nephew and cousin to many of our attendees today.
 Tommy logged many miles on this route and is sadly missed by his loved ones.”